-This article presents recent short sea shipping (SSS) statistics of the European Union (EU), covering the transport of goods between ports in the EU-27 on the one hand, and ports situated in geographical Europe, on the Mediterranean and Black Seas on the other hand.
-Data is also available for Norway, Croatia and Turkey.
+This article presents recent short sea shipping statistics of the European Union (EU), covering the transport of goods between ports in the EU-28 on the one hand, and ports situated in geographical Europe, on the Mediterranean and Black Sea on the other hand.
+Data is also available for Iceland, Norway and Turkey.
 The results are broken down by sea regions (Atlantic Ocean, Baltic Sea, etc.) and by type of cargo.
 The figures presented are for maritime transport of goods reported by main ports.

 - 1 Main statistical findings

 - 2 Data sources and availability

 - 5 Further Eurostat information

 In 2012, the short sea shipping (SSS) in the EU-28 was close to 1.8 billion tonnes of freight.
 Short sea shipping volumes in the main ports of the United Kingdom (UK) came to 311 million tonnes of cargo in 2012, accounting for 14% of total short sea shipping in the EU-28 countries.
 The UK was followed by Italy and the Netherlands, with 13% and 12% of the EU-28 total, respectively.